aayyah2/openflights/README.md

 **To Build:**
 This project is written in C++.
-In order to "make", open the main directory on your terminal and run:
+In order to "make", clone this repo, and open the main directory on your terminal and run:

 1) make
 2) ./final